 Best 120 roll film

 The medium format film market is surprisingly healthy, and the 120 roll film format is relatively inexpensive.
 It's versatile too, as some cameras use it for 6cm x 6cm square images, narrower 6cm x 4.5cm negatives or wider 6cm x 7cm or even 6cm x 9cm shots.
-Again, we've organised these films into color transparency films, colour negative and black and white films.
+Again, we've organized these films into color negative, black and white and color transparency films.

 Medium format color negative film

 This is the same Extar 100 film available in 35mm format, but this time on 120 roll film.
 Its combination of fine grain (T-Grain), high saturation and sharpness should make it good for all kinds of commercial work, and an alternative to transparency film for landscapes, scenic shoots and travel.

 Kodak Portra 160 is a good choice for medium format portrait photographers, being optimised for smooth and natural-looking skintones.
 If ISO 160 is too slow, there are ISO 400 and ISO 800 versions too, though as ever with faster films, grain becomes an issue much sooner than it does with digital sensors.